Academic ranks (Australia and New Zealand): Overview in Australia

 These levels correspond to salary levels set by the Australian government's Higher Education Academic Salaries Award (2002).
 There has been a significant increase in academics at level D and E (Associate professor and professor) in recent years, with full time faculty at this level increasing from 16% to 25% of the academic workforce between 1994 and 2021.

 In order to receive the title of Professor, the applicant must pass each university's minimum standards statements and promotion policies, which are derived from the Higher Education Academic Salaries award.
 Three key attributes are examined: recognition, distinction, and leadership.
 Leadership in research is arguably the most important.
 Some universities also expect leadership in developing the curriculum and in the teaching and management of staff and students.

 The difference between professor and associate professor is that there is less of an imperative to demonstrate leadership qualities for the title of associate professor.
 Still, in order to receive the title, it is required that the applicant has made an 'outstanding contribution' and that the applicant is usually recognised at a national or international level.

 In some universities, the title of professor and associate professor can also be conferred with appointment to a senior management position without the need for an extensive academic record or a research higher degree.

-Adjunct and conjoint professor are honorary titles bestowed upon a person to formally recognise that person's non-employment 'special relationship' with the university.